ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 To minimize impact of active on-path attacks on the DNS channel, the client validates the response as described in {{client-processing}}.

-The client MUST handle the display of an error page to the end-user.
+If the client can display an error page to the end-user, it MUST generate the error page.
 The "c," "j," and "o" fields MUST NOT be used to display an error page.

 A client might choose to display the information in the "c", "j", and "o" fields if and only if the encrypted resolver has sufficient